metamn/beat/code/pages/web-trends-september-2016/web-trends-september-2016.md

 ## Horizontal lines

 This again is a personal favorite.
 I'm using simple lines, borders to connect or separate different elements on a page.
 I found these lines powerful and offering endless possibilities.
-Until I'll set type using the modern school (practical typography) I'll definitively use these decorators.
+Until I'll set type using the modern school <sup id="footnote--3">[3](#footnotes--3)</sup> I'll definitively use these decorators.

 ## Marquee